sploders101/mediacorral/readme.md

 ## What does it do?

-Mediacorral is a ripping, storage, cataloging, and renaming tool all rolled into one with a fancy web UI and integration with Home Assistant.
+Mediacorral is a ripping, storage, cataloging, and renaming tool all rolled into one with a fancy web UI.

 ### Ripping & Cataloging

-Upon triggering Mediacorral's ripping process, you will be asked what files you expect to find on the disc.
-It will invoke MakeMKV to extract media from the disc, and save them into a temporary "rips" directory.
+Upon triggering Mediacorral's ripping process, it will invoke MakeMKV to extract media from the disc, and save them into a temporary "rips" directory.

+Once this is finished the rip will be moved into blob storage and tracked in a sqlite database.
+Next, each file will be analyzed, yielding a variety of information including runtime, resolution, and subtitles.

-At this point, Mediacorral will do different things based on whether the content is expected to be a TV show or a Movie.
+Next, these files will show up in the "catalogue" section of the web UI, where you can inform Mediacorral what it might find on the disc.
+Mediacorral will do different things based on whether the content is expected to be a TV show or a Movie.

 #### TV Shows

-Once ripping has finished, Mediacorral will extract subtitles using a variety of tools and run OCR on them to get them into a textual format that's easier to work with for analysis.
-It will then look up subtitles for the desired episodes online and download them for comparison.
-Mediacorral will attempt to identify episodes based on their similarity to the subtitles it found, and present its findings to you for final confirmation.
-Upon confirming the match, a link will be made in the database between the file and the episode it contains, and the episode will be made available to any configured exports directories (more on these later).
+Supported matching strategies:
+* OST subtitle similarity scoring
+  * This integration downloads subtitles from opensubtitles and scores the similarity of each subtitle track ripped from the disc with a subtitle track for each possible episode found on opensubtitles.

 #### Movies

-Once ripping has finished, Mediacorral will attempt to identify the movie by video length and number of tracks (the more tracks there are, the more likely that file is to be the primary movie track).
-It will then present its findings to you for final confirmation.
-During confirmation, Mediacorral will also give you the option to catalogue special features and store them in the database.
-Upon confirming the match, a link will be made in the database between the file and the movie it contains, and the movie will be made available to any configured exports directories (more on these later).
+No movie matching strategies exist yet, as it is usually easy to tell which track is the main feature from metadata alone.
+This feature will come, but is low on the priority list.

 ### Storage & Renaming

-Sometimes, the filesystem just doesn't cut it for organization.
-There are many different methods of organizing files out there, and each media server recommends a different strategy.
-Instead, what if we adopted a more BLOB-oriented style of organization, where every file is issued a unique ID in a flat structure, and associations are made to that ID with extra information.
-This gives us a lot more flexibility in how we organize our content.
+Instead of storing files in user-generated heirarchies, Mediacorral owns the content and manages it internally in the "blob storage controller".
+This allows mediacorral to associate many data points with each file and track them in a relational database rather than filenames.

 #### Exports directories

-Unfortunately, I'm probably not going to get Plex, Emby, and Jellyfin on board (maybe Jellyfin, but still...), and even if I could, I need something backwards-compatible until the idea comes to fruition.
-I need to match the directory structure that these media servers want.
-This is where exports directories come in.

-An exports directory is a directory intended to match the pattern expected by a given media player.
-This will start off as hard-coded options, but will be expanded to add user-configurable options later.
-These directories will be scrapped and re-assembled from entries in the database upon request, with differential updates when new content is added.
-Essentially, they are just file trees of either symbolic or hard links to the original content in the blob storage directory.

-The goal of this is to allow me to easily restructure my files with no risk of losing the original content, as well as provide different "views" of the content for Plex, Emby, and Possibly Jellyfin.
-Plex is more polished, but Emby actually works reliably.
-Even so, I'm having trouble getting my family to see eye-to-eye with me on this, so I maintain both, and it's pretty tedious.
-Mediacorral will allow you to catalogue once, and export for both servers.
+An exports directory is Mediacorral's way of interfacing with media servers like Plex, Emby, and Jellyfin.
+Mediacorral can create link trees using either symbolic or hard links that utilize standard naming conventions as recognized by 3rd party media servers.
+There is no risk to deleting and recreating these directories, as all data is stored in Mediacorral's "blobs" directory.
+This simplifies the process of changing naming schemes and reduces the effect of any bugs that may exist in Mediacorral's synchronization between database state and filesystem trees.
+If an error occurs, just delete it and start again!